 The histologic (microscopic) grading of salivary gland carcinomas has been shown to be an independent predictor of behaviour and plays a role in optimising therapy.
-Further, there is often a positive correlation between histologic grade and clinical stage.
-However, most salivary gland carcinoma types have an intrinsic biologic behaviour, such as basal cell adenocarcinoma (low grade) compared to salivary duct carcinoma (high grade) and attempted application of a universal grading scheme is not recommended.
-Thus by assigning a histologic type, the tumour grade itself is often implied.
-Still, several grading systems for each tumour type are available, with differing merits, and as such, recording which system has been applied is more clinically meaningfully (use 'specify' to state the system used).
-As a general guide, histologic grade is not applied for acinic cell carcinoma, basal cell adenocarcinoma, epithelial-myoepithelial carcinoma, hyalinising clear cell carcinoma, myoepithelial carcinoma, sebaceous adenocarcinoma, lymphoepithelial carcinoma, salivary duct carcinoma, microsecretory adenocarcinoma, sclerosing microcystic adenocarcinoma, and sialoblastoma (refer to Table 1).
+Further, there is often a positive correlation between histologic grade and clinical stage.35 However, most salivary gland carcinoma types have an intrinsic biologic behaviour, such as basal cell adenocarcinoma (low grade) compared to salivary duct carcinoma (high grade) and attempted application of a universal grading scheme is not recommended.35 Thus by assigning a histologic type, the tumour grade itself is often implied.
+Still, several grading systems for each tumour type are available, with differing merits, and as such, recording which system has been applied is more clinically meaningfully (use 'specify' to state the system used), with the ICCR deferring to the WHO Classification current edition for grading guidance and preference.9 As a general guide, histologic grade is not applied for acinic cell carcinoma, basal cell adenocarcinoma, epithelial-myoepithelial carcinoma, hyalinising clear cell carcinoma, myoepithelial carcinoma, sebaceous adenocarcinoma, lymphoepithelial carcinoma, salivary duct carcinoma, microsecretory adenocarcinoma, sclerosing microcystic adenocarcinoma, and sialoblastoma (refer to Table 1).